surge-trade/perp-scrypto/README.md

 #### Permission Registry

-The `permission registry` component is responsible mapping auth to usable `margin accounts`.
-This allows for the user to seamlessly login on a new device.
+The `permission registry` component is responsible for mapping auth to usable `margin accounts`.
+This allows the user to seamlessly log in on a new device.

 #### Fee Delegator

 The `fee delegator` component is responsible for paying network fees for users.
-In exchange the user has debt assigned to their `margin account`.
-This allows for users to not have to own the network token in order to use surge.
+In exchange, the user has debt assigned to their `margin account`.
+This allows users to not have to own the network token in order to use Surge.

 #### Token Wrapper

 The `token wrapper` component is responsible for wrapping and unwrapping the child tokens into the base token.
-Initially this will be the xUSDC.
+Initially, this will be the xUSDC.
 This allows for the possibility of changing to a different stablecoin in the future if desired.
 Note: only one child token should be allowed at a time to avoid arbitrage.
 The `token wrapper` also enables flash loans.

 #### Env Registry

-The `env registry` component is acts an on ledger store for variables used by the front end.
+The `env registry` component acts as an on-ledger store for variables used by the front end.

 ### Resources

 - `base token`: Wrapped USDC.
-- `LP token`: LP token for the providing liquidity to the pool.
+- `LP token`: LP token for providing liquidity to the pool.
 - `referral NFT`: NFT that allows for the creation of referral codes.
 - `protocol token`: Utility token for the protocol.
 - `keeper reward token`: Reward token for the keeper to incentivize submitting transactions.